Autism Resource Center

 2. Your child has received a diagnosis of ASD and recommendation for ABA treatment.

-Lucet will then issue an authorization to the ABA provider for an initial ABA treatment assessment.
+New Directions will then issue an authorization to the ABA provider for an initial ABA treatment assessment.
 An assessment determines the specific learning areas to be targeted and proposes the intensity of treatment services proposed for your child.

 To conduct the initial assessment, the ABA provider will meet with you and your child for an in-depth evaluation.
 This evaluation will include a review of the completed comprehensive diagnostic evaluation, previous treatment attempts, current medical and behavioral treatments, and any academic education- based support plans.
 Based upon the needs and deficits in function identified, your ABA provider will create a proposed treatment plan.
 Treatment plans include: